Raghul181745/ERP-Faculty/README.md

 ## 📌 Conclusion

-The ERP system provides a scalable, centralized, and efficient solution for managing academic processes digitally, improving communication and reducing manual workload.
+This ERP system provides a scalable, efficient, and centralized solution for managing academic processes.
+By using Firebase as a backend, the system ensures real-time updates, improved communication, and reduced manual effort.

 ---

 ## 👨‍💻 Author

-Raghul G
+**Raghul G**
 Final Year CSE (AIML)
 AMET University